ivanid22/js-asteroids/README.md

 Once that's done, run the command
 `npm run start`.
 That should open a new browser window with the game.
 If the browser does not open, do it manually, paste this on the url box: `localhost:8080`, and press enter.

+### Running tests
+Open a console on the base directory for the project and run the command `npm test`

 ## Requirements
 - Node.js ^12.18
 - npm ^6.14